 Movies at the Pfitz, Woodbridge

 Support a great cause and enjoy a fun drive-in movie night out at Pfitzner Stadium in Woodbridge.
-Passes are $30 per vehicle and all proceeds go to local Prince William County non-profits.
+Passes are $40 per vehicle and must be purchased in advance.
+All proceeds go to local Prince William County non-profits.

 Drive-in Movies for the Family, Workhouse Arts Center